bobbyy16/TODO-MERN/README.md

 # Todo Application

-A simple Todo application built with React for the frontend and Node.js with Express for the backend.
-This app allows users to create, read, update, and delete tasks, as well as mark them as complete or incomplete.
+A simple Todo application built with React for the front end and Node.js with Express for the backend.
+This app allows users to create, read, update, and delete tasks and mark them as complete or incomplete.

 ## Demo video